brightbytes/sql-cms/README.md

   Run the above script every time you want to re-initialize your dev environment to baseline.

-3) Start web-servers:
+3) Start your web server and worker:

-  * In order to run the application in development environment you need both a web server and a sidekiq queue worker.
+  * In order to run the application in development environment you need both a web server and a sidekiq worker.

   * To start both unicorn and sidekiq in the same process, run: